Jesse Hirsh Book as a speaker/entertainer for your next event

 - He is the owner and operator of Metaviews Media Management Ltd.

-- He has a Masters degree at Ryerson University focusing on algorithms and predictive analytics.
+- Has a Masters degree at Ryerson University focusing on algorithms and predictive analytics.

 - What’s Next for You?
 A Look through the Lens of a Futurist

 Jesse applies his perspective as a technology expert and futurist to your industry.
 In these presentations, he brings forward themes of leadership and innovation while offering up practical solutions for any organization.
 Jesse integrates his remarks into the broader threads of the event, while also supporting the message you want the talk to relay.